 This programme has been designed for both clinical and non-clinical managers within an ophthalmic setting looking to take their leadership skills to the next level.

 Sessions will be delivered through interactive workshops, exercises, and will end with a reflective action learning set.
 You will also have the opportunity to listen and be inspired by leadership journeys of leaders within the NHS.

-This course will be awarded 8 CPD points by the Royal College of Ophthalmologists.
+This course has been awarded 8 CPD points by The Royal College of Ophthalmologists.
 A certificate of attendance will be awarded at the end of the course.